AlexTISYoung/snipar/README.md

 Impute the expected sum of maternal and paternal genotypes given genotype data on the sibling
     offspring of the parents and IBD sharing between the sibling offspring

-Imputes the expected genotype of the missing parent given one parent and a number of sibling offspring (1 or more)
+Imputes the expected genotype of the missing parent given a parent-offspring pair, or a parent and multiple full sibling offspring along with the shared IBD segments of those offspring.
-    of the parent and the missing parent (and their shared IBD segments for 2 or more siblings).

 Performs robust GWAS using observed and imputed parental genotypes along with observed proband genotypes (fGWAS.py script).

-Computes PGS values for probands and parents using observed/imputed parental genotypes and analyse the direct and parental effects of the PGS on traits (fPGS.py).
+Computes PGS values for probands and parents from SNP weights using observed/imputed parental genotypes; analyse the direct and parental effects of the PGS on traits (fPGS.py).

 # Documentation